EpiLink/EpiLink/docs/MaintainerGuide.md

 ## Administration

-?> Administrative actions are only available in version 0.3.0 and up
+?> Administrative actions are only available since version 0.3.0

 Here is what you can do using the administrative actions provided by EpiLink: